Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Over/under insights

-- Cleveland has combined with its opponents to put up more than 40.5 points in eight of 15 games this season.
+- Cleveland and its opponents have combined to score more than 41 points in eight of 15 games this season.

-- The two teams combine to average 41 points per game, 0.5 more than the over/under in this contest.
+- The two teams combine to average 41 points per game, an amount equal to the over/under in this contest.

-- The Browns and their opponents have scored an average of 46.1 points per game in 2021, 5.6 more than Monday's total.
+- Browns games this season feature an average total of 46.1 points, a number 5.1 points higher than Monday's over/under.

-- The 43.7 PPG average total in Steelers games this season is 3.2 points more than this game's over/under.
+- In 2021, games involving the Steelers have averaged a total of 43.7 points, 2.7 more than the set over/under in this contest.

 Browns stats and trends

-- Cleveland has played 15 games, with seven wins against the spread.
+- In Cleveland's 15 games this year, it has seven wins against the spread.

-- The Browns have been favored by 3 points or more six times this season and covered the spread in one of them.
+- This season, the Browns have just one against the spread win in six games as a favorite of 3 points or more.

-- Cleveland's games this year have hit the over in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- Cleveland has hit the over in 46.7% of its opportunities this year (seven times over 15 games with a set point total).

-- When Cleveland scores more than 24.7 points, it is 3-2 against the spread and 3-2 overall.
+- Cleveland is 3-2 against the spread and 3-2 overall this season when the team records more than 24.7 points.

-- When Cleveland picks up over 368.4 yards, the team is 4-1 against the spread and 2-3 overall.
+- When Cleveland churns out more than 368.4 yards, the team is 4-1 against the spread and 2-3 overall.

-- The Browns have turned the ball over 18 times this season, one more turnover than the Steelers have forced (17).
+- This year, the Browns have turned the ball over 18 times, one more than the Steelers' takeaways (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Steelers.